btakita/scite-tools/README.txt

     Updates SciTE's statusbar text.
-Set bUpdateSlowData to true if you want to update "slow" data like file permissions, current time, etc. scite.Buffers()
+Set bUpdateSlowData to true if you want to update "slow" data like file permissions, current time, etc. scite.BufferPath([int] index)
-    Returns a list of the filenames of currently open buffers delimited by ';'s. scite.SwitchToBuffer([int] index)
+    Returns the name of the buffer specified by index scite.SwitchToBuffer([int] index)
-    Switches to buffer specified by index scite.GetClipboardText()
+    Switches to the buffer specified by index scite.GetClipboardText()
     Returns the contents of the clipboard

-  Note that scite.Buffers returns an ordered list of open buffers so you know which buffer is which when calling SwitchToBuffer.
+  Note: an example of how to use BufferPath and SwitchToBuffer is
+    located in scripts/scite/CDialog.lua

 Compiling SciTE with Lua 5.1
   Lua 5.1 support is still in testing phase.
 I have experienced